pulumi/docs/content/confirmation/workshop.md

 ---
 title: Thank You | Workshop
-meta_desc: This page is provides confirmation about register for a Pulumi workshop.
+meta_desc: This page provides confirmation after registering for a Pulumi workshop.
 type: page
 layout: confirmation
-url: /confirmation/workshop

 confirmation_text: Thank you for signing up for a Pulumi workshop!
 You'll receive a confirmation email shortly.
 While you're here, see how easy it is to get started using Pulumi below.